-Female: dull brown with a pointed, sharp, gray bill Juvenile: similar to female but with dull-gray plumage and a streaked chest Nest: no nest; lays eggs in nests of other birds Eggs: 5-7; white with brown markings Incubation: 10-13 days; host bird incubates eggs Fledging: 10-11 days; host birds feed the young Migration: non-migrator in Missouri; moves around to find food in winter Food: insects, seeds; will come to seed feeders Compare: The male Red-winged Blackbird (p.
-31) is slightly larger with red-and-yellow patches on upper wings.
-Common Grackle (p.
-35) has a long tail and lacks the brown head.
-European Starling (p.
+Female: dull brown with a pointed, sharp, gray bill Juvenile: similar to female but with dull-gray plumage and a streaked chest Nest: no nest; lays eggs in the nests of other birds Eggs: 5-7; white with brown markings Incubation: 10-13 days; host birds incubate the eggs Fledging: 10-11 days; host birds feed the young Migration: non-migrator to partial in New York; moves around to find food Food: insects, seeds; will come to seed feeders Compare: The male Red-winged Blackbird (p.
+31) is slightly larger and has red-and-yellow patches on its upper wings.
+The Common Grackle (p.
+33) has a long tail and lacks the brown head.
+The European Starling (p.
 29) has a shorter tail.

 Stan's Notes: Cowbirds are members of the blackbird family.
-Of approximately 750 species of parasitic birds worldwide, this is the only parasitic bird in Missouri.
+Known as brood parasites, Brown-headed Cowbirds are the only parasitic birds in New York.
 Brood parasites lay their eggs in the nests of other birds, leaving the host birds to raise their young.
 Cowbirds are known to have laid their eggs in the nests of over 200 species of birds.
 While some birds reject cowbird eggs, most incubate them and raise the young, even to the exclusion of their own.
 Look for warblers and other birds feeding young birds twice their own size.
 Named "Cowbird" for its habit of following bison and cattle herds to feed on insects flushed up by the animals.

-YEAR-ROUND

-European Starling

-Sturnus vulgaris

-Size: 71/2" (19 cm)

-Male: Glittering, iridescent purplish black in spring and summer; duller and speckled with white in fall and winter.
+European Starling Sturnus vulgaris YEAR-ROUND Size: 71⁄2" (19 cm) Male: Glittering, iridescent purplish black in spring and summer; duller and speckled with white in fall and winter.
 Long, pointed, yellow bill in spring; gray in fall.
 Pointed wings.
 Short tail.

-Female: same as male

-Juvenile: similar to adults, with grayish-brown plumage

-and a streaked chest

-Nest: cavity: male and female line cavity:

-2 broods per year

-Eggs: 4-6; bluish with brown markings

-Incubation: 12-14 days; female and male incubate

-Fledging: 18-20 days; female and male feed the young

-Migration: non-migrator to partial migrator; some will

-move to southern states

-Food: insects, seeds, fruit; visits seed or suet feeders

-Compare: The Common Grackle (p.
-35) has a long tail.
+Female: same as male Juvenile: similar to adults, with grayish-brown plumage and a streaked chest Nest: cavity; male and female line the cavity; 2 broods per year Eggs: 4-6; bluish with brown markings Incubation: 12-14 days; female and male incubate Fledging: 18-20 days; female and male feed the young Migration: non-migrator to partial; will move around to find food Food: insects, seeds, fruit; visits seed or suet feeders Compare: The Common Grackle (p.
+33) has a long tail.
 The male Brown-headed Cowbird (p.
 27) has a brown head.
-Look for the shiny, dark feathers

-to help identify the European Starling.

-Stan's Notes: One of our most numerous songbirds.
-Mimics the songs of up to 20 bird species and imitates sounds, including the human voice.
+Look for the shiny, dark feathers to help identify the European Starling.
+Stan's Notes: A great songster, this bird mimics the songs of up to 20 bird species and imitates sounds, including the human voice.
 Jaws are more powerful when opening than when closing, enabling the bird to pry open crevices to find insects.
-Often displaces woodpeckers, chickadees and other cavitynesting birds.
+Often displaces woodpeckers, chickadees and other cavity-nesting birds.
 Large families gather with blackbirds in the fall.
-Not a native bird; 100 starlings were introduced to New York City in 1890-91 from Europe.
-Bill changes color in spring and fall.
+Not a native bird; 100 starlings were introduced to New York City in 1891 from Europe.
+Bill changes color with the seasons in spring and fall.